Two children investigate the large sign at Ak Bulak Ski Resort outside Almaty

 Ak Bulak is just over an hour’s drive east of Almaty, depending on traffic.
 Given its distance, you’ll probably want to drive or take a taxi, rather than take the bus.
 The bus would take you more than 2 hours.
 If that doesn’t bother you, you can take bus 224 from Silk Way City on Tole Bi St.

-I’d also be thinking hard about taking a taxi, as I don’t know how often regular taxis will be heading out that way, and you don’t want to get stuck hoping for a taxi willing to come back out to pick you up.
+I’d also be thinking hard about taking a taxi, as I don’t know how often regular taxis will be heading out that way.
+You don’t want to get stuck hoping for a taxi willing to come back out to pick you up.
 So my recommendation would be to either hire a driver to get you there and back, or drive yourself.
-I did check Yandex and, on a Sunday afternoon, a taxi will set you back around 9,000KZT (18USD) one way.
-I accidentally pressed ‘request’ in my Yandex taxi app and a driver pretty quickly accepted the job so it may be that my concern about taxis going to Ak Bulak is totally unfounded.
-Nevertheless, if you successfully book a taxi to come pick you up, you will need to wait for them to drive out to you, which could be a while.
+I did check Yandex taxi (they have an app for both IOS and Google) and, on midday Sunday, a taxi will set you back around 6,500KZT (13USD) one way.

-Parking is 1,000KZT for the day.
-A man collected our fee on the way in, and I didn’t see any machines.
+Parking was 1,000KZT for the day back in 2024.
+I didn’t find out the 2025 price because we stayed at the hotel and so used their complimentary parking.
+A man will collect your fee on the way in, and I didn’t see any machines.
 So make sure you bring cash.
-If you park a little further away, before you reach the man, parking is free!
+If you park a little further away, before you reach the man, parking is free.

 Can you stay the night at Ak Bulak?

 Yes, you can.
 There is the very lovely looking Ak Bulak Hotel and a more budget friendly, and slightly less pretty accommodation, Economy Class Hotel, on the resort.
-The resort accommodations are all at the entrance of the resort, so rather than turning right into the ski parking lot, you would go straight.
+The resort accommodations are all at the entrance of the resort, so rather than turning right into the ski parking lot, you would go straight when you enter the roundabout (or rather, take the second exit!).

 What do I know about Ak Bulak?

-I’ve been living here and visiting Almaty ski resorts since mid 2021 with my family, though as of March 2024 I’ve only visited Ak Bulak once!
+I’ve been living here and visiting Almaty ski resorts since mid 2021 with my family, though as of February 2025 I’ve only visited Ak Bulak twice!
 Visit my About Me page to understand more about my perspective.
 And check out my Kazakhstan page to find out more about why I think why you should travel to Kazakhstan!

 Also take a look at my other posts on skiing in Kazakhstan!